 Combinations

-Elliott called a sideways combination of two corrective patterns a “double three,” and three patterns a “triple three.”
+Elliott called a sideways combination of two corrective patterns a “double three.”
 While a single three is any zigzag or flat, a triangle is an allowable final component of such combinations and in this context is called a “three.”
 A combination, then, is composed of simpler types of corrections, including zigzags, flats and triangles.
 Their occurrence appears to be the flat correction’s way of extending sideways action.
-As with double and triple zigzags, the simple corrective pattern components are labeled W, Y and Z. Each reactionary wave, labeled X, can take the shape of any corrective pattern but is most commonly a zigzag.
-As with multiple zigzags, three patterns appear to be the limit, and even those are rare compared to the more common double three.
+As with double zigzags, the simple corrective pattern components are labeled W and Y. Each reactionary wave, labeled X, can take the shape of any corrective pattern but is most commonly a zigzag.

-Combinations of threes were labeled differently by Elliott at different times, although the illustrative pattern always took the shape of two or three juxtaposed flats, as shown in Figures 1 and 2.
+Combinations of threes were labeled differently by Elliott at different times, although the illustrative pattern always took the shape of two juxtaposed flats, as shown in Figure 1.

 Characteristics of Combinations

 As this section makes clear, there is a qualitative difference between the series 3 + 4 + 4 + 4, etc., and the series 5 + 4 + 4 + 4, etc. Notice that while an impulse wave has a total count of 5, with extensions leading to 9 or 13 waves, and so on, a corrective wave has a count of 3, with combinations leading to 7 or 11 waves, and so on.
-The triangle appears to be an exception, although it can be counted as one would a triple three, totaling 11 waves.
 Thus, if an internal count is unclear, you can sometimes reach a reasonable conclusion merely by counting waves.
 A count of 9, 13 or 17 with few overlaps, for instance, is likely motive, while a count of 7, 11 or 15 with numerous overlaps is likely corrective.
 The main exceptions are diagonals of both types, which are hybrids of motive and corrective forces.

 “So wait… I can really learn to predict the markets?”